 What we eat.
 On the other hand, certain foods that have strong odors even before you consume them.
 If you eat foods with herbs like garlic, onions, or fermented products like cheese, yogurt, chances of you mixing their odors to your breath are undoubtedly high.
 Consuming drinks like coffee and other high-sugar beverages can also add up to the smell.
 You can add to this processed meat like different kinds of sausages that contain several herbs to perfect their taste.
 These may inadvertently cause your breath to stink so bad that even you can be aware that you smell awful.

 Smoking Can Cause Bad Breath

 We all know that smoking could never do your body any good.
 So when we say that smoking can make your breath smell stale, you have to believe it.
-The smoke mixes with the natural smell of your saliva and their combination create a not-so-pleasant smell.
-But that is just superficial; what really hurts when you smoke is that it can cause several oral problems that can have an effect on your breath as well.
+The smoke mixes with the natural smell of your saliva and their combination create a not-so-pleasant scent.
+But that is just superficial; what really hurts when you smoke is that it can cause several oral problems that affect your breath as well.

 Oral Problems Can Lead To Halitosis